-Your recycling bin is collected fortnightly on the alternate week to your green waste bin.
+Your recycling bin is collected fortnightly on the alternate week to your general waste bin.
 The material is taken to a Materials Recovery Facility at Gateshead where it is seperated and bundled into the different types of materials.
 These bundles are then taken to another processing facility to be made into new goods.

 Find out your recycling collection dates by visiting my.lakemac.com.au or call Hunter Resource Recovery on 1800 838 884.

 Lake Macquarie City Council is committed to supporting the local community to recycle.
 There is no change to our kerbside collection service and we encourage residents to continue to use their yellow recycling bin each fortnight.

 As a member of the Hunter Joint Organisation of Councils, we are working closely with the NSW Environment Protection Authority, recycling service providers and other local councils to identify a range of short and medium-term solutions, including solutions to generate supply and demand for recycled products, while the market for recyclate is being assessed.